 Multi-material recovery including different types of plastic, glass, fabric, electricals and tyres

-Used first in the pilot phase of this project, the KOLEKT app is once again being used to register and monitor the ‘catch’.
-Undergoing field trials as part of this project, KOLEKT uses images and GPS in order to verify the inputs of both the seller – the fishers – and the buyer – local waste cooperative Cooperecológica.
+The KOLEKT app is used to register and monitor the ‘catch’.
+KOLEKT uses images and GPS in order to verify the inputs of both the seller – the fishers – and the buyer – local waste cooperative Cooperecológica.

 KOLEKT creates traceability of waste along the whole supply chain and then maps all stakeholders involved in the process.
 It records data in a format that allows for more efficient monitoring, validation, verification and certification of waste recovery and recycling against recognised standards.
 Materials are registered in the app by weight, type and condition, and the date and place of collection is recorded along with photographs, so that actors in the whole collection and recycling chain can see the materials on offer, or requested, near them.

-Both the fishers and the cooperative are providing feedback into the app’s functionality as part of this trial.
+Both the fishers and the cooperative are providing feedback into the app’s functionality as part of this project.

 Contact the team